 So, I follow a writer who apparently is doing so well with her writing that she can afford a second home in Scotland.
 All these books published.
 So much experience.
 And yet, not a week goes by, it seems, where she doesn’t complain about how hard it is to write a book.

 Some people look up to her and think: Oh wow.
 Insecurity NEVER GOES AWAY!
-How effing refreshing that a successful writer like Victoria still feels awful about her writing.
+How effing refreshing that a successful writer still feels awful about her writing.
 That makes me feel so the total opposite of alone!
 Yay!

 Me?
 I look at her and think: Really?
 You’re still having problems?
 Why do I even bother then?

 Not to throw shade or whatever, but I find that really heartbreaking and annoying.
 I don’t want to look at a successful writer and see them flailing around on the regular.
 It’s horrifying.

 I mentioned this meme I found on a Facebook group last year of a conversation between Stephen King and George R.R.
 Martin, and I said I wanted to be like Stephen King.
 Of course, I mean, the chill 70+ year old Stephen King who doesn’t worry about his writing and just does whatever.
 When he was my age, he was a super crazy writer and quite famously trashed Carrie some years before – a book that was rescued from the bin by his wife and later turned in a good but crazy movie starring the incomparable Sissy Spacek.
 I’ve also seen Stephen King himself say that he’s publicly quit writing too many times to count, only to come out with another book a year later, because once he took the pressure off himself, he could finally write again.
 This is the same guy who is a household name, legend, icon, whatever.
 Same guy flailing around at twenty, thirty, and forty-something with Carrie and Pet Cemetery, and The Green Mile under his belt!